 There are only a few situations where I would recommend you claim zero allowances on your W-4 form.

 - If you know you’re bad at saving and want to save on easy mode.
-Despite what some people may believe, your tax refund isn’t “free money”.
-Getting a tax refund means you’re overpaying on your taxes every paycheck and at the end of the tax year, the IRS returns the extra money you paid.
-This means you can easily “trick” yourself into saving money by claiming 0 allowances and then have the IRS e-deposit your tax refund into a savings account.
+Despite what some may believe, your tax refund isn’t “free money”.
+Getting one means you’re overpaying on your taxes every paycheck and at the end of the tax year, the IRS returns the extra money you paid.
+This means you can easily “trick” yourself into saving money by claiming 0 allowances and then have the IRS e-deposit the amount due into a savings account.
 Of course, this is not ideal, because you’re not earning interest on that money for that whole year.
 But it’s a great way to force yourself to save.